Axmouth/bookstore-api/README.md

 ### Docker and Docker Compose
 Docker containerizes the application, ensuring consistent behavior across different environments.
 Docker Compose manages multi-container setups, simplifying the process of running the entire stack locally and in CI/CD pipelines, enhancing development efficiency and deployment consistency.

+### Request/Response Objects

+Using dedicated request and response objects allows for:
+- **Controlled Attribute Exposure**: Easily manage which attributes are modifiable, e.g., excluding ISBN from updates.
+- **Validation**: Enforce data integrity and business rules at the API layer.
+- **Decoupling**: Separate API contracts from domain models, facilitating easier evolution and testing of the API.

+This approach improves flexibility, security, and maintainability of the API.